That distinctive fisheye look isn't always what you want. Here's how to remove it from GoPro videos with the free GoPro Studio app.

 Once you run the conversion list and move to Step 2, the editing part of the workflow, you’ll get the converted non-fisheye version amongst your clips, and you can now see the results.

 And now you can continue on with your editing just as you normally would or export the clips to continue editing in something else like Final Cut Pro.

 Here’s the before/after footage.
 The most obvious result is that the horizon is straightened.
 There’s also some of the frame lost on the side as the field of view narrows a bit.

 It’s worth noting that this only works with GoPro footage that hasn’t been otherwise edited.

-This also only works with GoPro video footage.
+It’s also worth noting that this only works with GoPro video footage.
 The option isn’t available when working with still photos in GoPro Studio.
 So for still photos you’ll need to use something else–here’s how to do it in Lightroom.